-06-01 Need to Comply With Budget Act
+Finding 08-01 Need to Comply with Louisiana Local Government Budget Act

 Finding: The police jury did not comply with the Local Government Budget Act.
 LSA-R.S.
+39:1305 requires that a budget be prepared for the general fund and each special revenue fund, and that the adoption instrument "shall be an appropriation ordinance, adoption resolution, or other legal instrument".
+The budgets were not adopted through a resolution or other legal instrument.
+LSA-R.S.
 39:1310-1311 requires, among other things, that the police jury amend an individual fund's budget when actual revenues and other sources to date plus projected amounts to year-end are failing to meet budgeted amounts by five percent or more and/or when actual expenditures and other uses to date plus projected amounts to year-end are exceeding budgeted amounts by five percent or more.
-The Parishwide Road Tax fund actual expenditures and other uses exceeded budgeted amounts by approximately 17%.
-The Health Unit fund actual expenditures and other uses exceeded budgeted amounts by approximately 44%.
-The Witness Fee fund actual expenditures exceeded budgeted expenditures by approximately 39%.
-The West Kelly Airport Authority fund actual expenditures exceeded budgeted amounts by more than 100%.
-The West Carroll Industrial Development actual expenditures exceeded budgeted amounts by approximately 100%.
-Furthermore, the Emergency Preparedness fund budgeted revenues exceeded actual revenues by approximately 13%.
-There was no budget adopted for the Criminal Court Fund.
+The Parishwide Road Tax Fund actual expenditures and other uses exceeded budgeted amounts by approximately 10%.
+The Criminal Court fund actual expenditures exceeded budgeted amounts by approximately 15%.
+The Health Unit Fund actual expenditures exceeded budgeted amounts by approximately 8%.
+The Witness Fee fund actual expenditures exceeded budgeted amounts by approximately 13%.
+Drainage Maintenance fund budgeted revenues exceeded actual amounts by approximately 16%.
+Communication District fund budgeted revenues exceeded actual amounts by approximately 23%.
+Substance Abuse fund budgeted revenues exceeded actual amounts by approximately 19%.